scttnlsn/backbone.viewkit/README.md

 ### `selectView(index, [transition])`

 Select the view at the given index and render it in the view port.
 Optionally specify a transition.
 Throws an error if the index is out of bounds.
+Emits a `selected` event passing the selected view and the index respectively.

 ## Backbone.ViewKit.ViewStack